-- 7. Fill in the information about the scheduled scan: - Period for which the scheduled scan will be active, - Frequency with which the scheduled scan will be run, - Time at which the scan starts.
-If the agent is not running at the indicated time, the scan will be launched as soon as the agent is restarted. - Enter a description for your scheduled scan if needed. - 9.
-You can import all the settings of a scheduled scan that was exported earlier in JSON format. - 10.
-Click on OK. - To deploy the scheduled scan on all agents in the group so that they apply it, go to the Environment menu and click on Deploy. - 12.
+- 7. Fill in the information about the scheduled scan: - · Period for which the scheduled scan will be active, - · Frequency with which the scheduled scan will be run, - Time at which the scan starts.
+If the agent is not running at the indicated time, the scan will be launched as soon as the agent is restarted. - 8.
+You can import all the settings of a scheduled scan that was exported earlier in JSON format. - 9.
+Click on OK. - 10.
+To deploy the scheduled scan on all agents in the group so that they apply it, go to the Environment menu and click on Deploy. - 11.
 Read the agent's logs to ensure that the scans were run.
 You can also refer to the section on Looking up Yara scan usage.